Inland Line: History

 There were several reasons for constructing the railway.
 The original main line to the north of Sweden ran relatively near the east coast, but inland connections were poor to non-existent; the inland regions, rich in natural resources (mainly timber) needed opening up.
 However, there was a strategic aspect to be considered; should Sweden be invaded from the east (which at the time was a serious possibility) the belligerents would certainly try to cut the main line to the north as quickly as possible; thus a second reserve route further inland was deemed highly important.

-In 1907 the Riksdag decided that the first link between Östersund and Ulriksfors was to be built.
+In 1907 the Riksdag decided that the first link between Östersund and Ulriksfors near Strömsund was to be built.
 The next stage Ulriksfors–Volgsjö (today Vilhelmina) was conceived in 1911; the year after that the Sveg-Brunflo stage was given the go ahead.
 The northernmost stage Vilhelmina–Gällivare was given the go-ahead in 1917.
-Finally, by purchasing the private railway lines between Sveg and Kristinehamn the entire 1288 km stretch stood clear.
+Finally, by purchasing the private railway lines between Sveg and Kristinehamn the entire 1288 km stretch was complete.
+These private railways were opened in 1858 (1850 horse-drawn) for Kristinehamn–Sjöändan, 1876 for Sjöändan–Persberg, 1891 for Persberg–Mora, 1892 for Mora–Orsa and 1909 for Orsa–Sveg.

 It was to take many years for the navvies to build this line.
-Originally it was to be inaugurated in 1924, but due to the effects of WW1, the post-war recession and labour shortages it was not finished until 1937, opened on 6 August that year.
+Originally it was to be inaugurated in 1924, but due to the effects of WW1 and the post-war recession and labour shortages, it was not finished until 1937, opening on 6 August that year.

-The line was thereafter operated by SJ, but never proved profitable, suffering a gradually decreasing service until 1992, when it was mothballed entirely.
+The line was thereafter operated by SJ, but never proved profitable, suffering gradually decreasing service until 1992, when it was mothballed entirely.
 By this time the far southern section from Mora to Filipstad had already been closed.